JPerluxo/JPerluxo/README.md

-# IHello there, I'm Jefferson Perluxo Clemente
+# Hello there, I'm Jefferson Perluxo Clemente

 ## About me
 - I'm living in Brazil, southeast